ejsiron/CertWAC/README.md

 ## Brief

 [Windows Admin Center](https://www.microsoft.com/en-us/cloud-platform/windows-admin-center) (WAC) is a powerful tool that allows you to monitor and maintain your Windows systems via a convenient HTML 5 interface.
 It uses a PKI certificate to encrypt your connection to its web interface.
-Unfortunately, it lacks an intuitive, simple interface for selecting the certificate to use.
+Unfortunately, it lacks an intuitive, simple interface for selecting which certificate to present.
 You must drill through the installed certificates to find the one that you want, copy the _Thumbprint_ value to a plain-text tool to clear out invalid characters, kick off the WAC installer, and paste in the thumbprint.
 The procedure is especially unpleasant if you installed WAC on Windows Server Core.
-[Microsoft has closed the UserVoice request to make this simpler](https://windowsserver.uservoice.com/forums/295071-management-tools/suggestions/33950335-how-do-windows-admin-center-change-certificate), indicating that they have no intention to improve the experience.
+[Microsoft has closed the UserVoice request to make this simpler](https://windowsserver.uservoice.com/forums/295071-management-tools/suggestions/33950335-how-do-windows-admin-center-change-certificate), indicating that they intend to take it no further.

 The WAC Certificate Selector neatly solves the usability problem.
 If you have WAC installed and a valid certificate in the local computer certificate store, you select it and let WAC handle the rest.